European Research Council

 +What does "synergy" actually mean for the evaluation?

-The proposal must demonstrate that the research can only be done with the combined expertise of the PIs — not parallel independent work.
+The proposal must demonstrate that the research can only be done with the combined expertise of the PIs, not parallel independent work.
 Reviewers look for intellectual complementarity, shared workplan, and deliverables that require cross-PI collaboration.
+"Synergy" is the central criterion and the most common reason proposals fail.

 +How does the budget get split between PIs?